oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``homogeneous`` parameter is a boolean that indicates whether the connections are homogeneous (same user) or heterogeneous (multiple users).
-    The default value is True.
+    The default value is *True*.

     The ``timeout`` parameter is the length of time (in seconds) that a connection may remain idle in the pool before it is terminated.
 This applies only when the pool has more than ``min`` connections open, allowing it to shrink to the specified minimim size.
 If the value of this parameter is 0, then the connections are never terminated.
-The default value is 0.
+The default value is *0* seconds.

     The ``wait_timeout`` parameter is the length of time (in milliseconds) that a caller should wait when acquiring a connection from the pool with ``getmode`` set to :data:`oracledb.POOL_GETMODE_TIMEDWAIT`.
 The default
-    value is 0.
+    value is *0* milliseconds.

     The ``max_lifetime_session`` parameter is the length of time (in seconds) that connections can remain in the pool.
 If the value of this parameter is 0, then the connections may remain in the pool indefinitely.
-The default value is 0.
+The default value is *0* seconds.

     The ``session_callback`` parameter is a callable that is invoked when a connection is returned from the pool for the first time, or when the